-The membership of the Canadian Unitarian Universalist Women’s Association elected the National Council for 2021-2022, under the leadership of the new Chair, Mariedke Gibson.
+The membership of the Canadian Unitarian Universalist Women’s Association elected the National Council for 2021-2022 at its Annual Tea and General Meeting.
 Read more here.

 The recording of the 2021 CUUWA IWD Service, featuring an original sermon by Reverend Kathy Sage and original artistic creations including Dreaming, Demystifying, Decolonizing, Dreaming, Devoting by Ilara Stefaniuk-Gaudet, songs by Rev. Wendy Luella Perkins, and poems and readings by CUUWA members, can be found here or under videos on our Facebook page.
 Read more about using or sharing the recording and contributing to our creators on this page.